Willing to let your car insurance company ride a shotgun for a chance at a discount? That’s the idea behind Progressive’s snapshot program.

-"No, Snapshot won’t increase your rate," the company states, adding that "we won't share Snapshot data with a third party unless it's required to service your insurance policy, prevent fraud, perform research or comply with the law.
-We also won’t use Snapshot data to resolve a claim unless you or the registered vehicle owner gives us permission."
+Progressive says Snapshot won’t increase your rates, don’t share information with a third party unless required to service your insurance policy, prevent fraud, perform research or comply with the law.
+We won’t use Snapshot data to resolve a claim unless you or the registered vehicle owner give us permission.

-Hutchinson adds that Progressive can’t track where you drive because the device does not include GPS technology.
-The worst that can happen, he claims, is not qualifying for a discount.
+Progressive can’t track where you drive because the device doesn’t include GPS technology.
+The worst that can happen is not qualifying for a discount, according to Progressive.

 A Snapshot snapshot

-Those assurances were enough for William Parsons, who recently participated and came away with almost a 15 percent rate cut.
-"I didn’t have any hassles,” says Parsons, who lives in New York.
+Those assurances were enough for William Parsons, who received an almost 15% rate cut for participating in the program.
+“I didn’t have any hassles,” says Parsons, who lives in New York.
 “After a week or so I kind of forgot that it was in there.”

 Parsons adds that he wasn’t “overly concerned” about the company having a detailed report on him.

-“If I was a bad driver, I’d probably feel different,” Parsons says.
+“If I were a bad driver, I’d probably feel different,” Parsons says.
 “But I wouldn’t sign up” if that was the case.